Chandramauli-Arm64/nvim-config/README.md

 ## PLUGINS AND FEATURES

+- No nonsense plugins which you will never use.
+- Simple, efficient, reliable setup.
 - Theme: [OneDark Dark](https://github.com/olimorris/onedarkpro.nvim)
 - Lazy.nvim for plugin management.
 - Tree-sitter for syntax highlighting.
 - Telescope & FzF for fuzzy finding.
 - NativeLsp + Autocompletion (nvim-cmp, blinkcpm etc.).
 - Conform.nvim support for native formatting and linting.
+- Which-key.nvim if you forget the keymappings.
+- Render-markdown.nvim for better writing experience.
+- Folke/trouble.nvim for issue hunting.

 ---